 Do not sign anything if you disagree with any of the terms on the settlement agreement form.
 You can always seek mediation or alternative dispute resolution to resolve any disputed terms.
 If you and the other party are unable to come to an agreement, you should then consider filing a lawsuit.

 In a car accident claim, insurance companies do not always give you the best offer in the initial phase of negotiation.
 And it's often easy to overlook important factors that give you a better chance of receiving a fair settlement offer.
 Keep in mind that signing a release form, or the settlement agreement, means you are waiving all future claims related to the accident.
-If you are considering settling a claim or have received a settlement offer, talk to a personal injury lawyer for a free claim evaluation.
+If you are considering settling a claim or have received a settlement offer, talk to a personal injury lawyer.

 Contact a qualified auto accident attorney to make sure your rights are protected.